 - Fever or a headache

-It is important to seek care immediately.
-It’s very unlikely that a toothache will go away on its own.
-If an infection is present, it can spread to other areas of the body and cause complications, so it’s important to treat as soon as possible.
+It is essential to seek care immediately, as it’s doubtful that a toothache will go away on its own.
+If an infection is present, it can spread to other areas of the body and cause complications, so it’s important to treat it as soon as possible.

-The most important rule to follow if you are experiencing a dental emergency is call us at The Smile Shop and schedule an appointment as soon as possible.
-We are available 24hours a day to assist you and your needs.
-Simply call our office phone number, even after hours, to reach one of our team members.
+The most important rule to follow if you are experiencing a dental emergency is to call us at The Smile Shop and schedule an appointment as soon as possible.